 4. Licence to Perform Basic Rigging & Dogging

 This licence to perform rigging is part of a three-level course: basic, intermediate and advanced.
-For dogging (defined as using slinging techniques) this is the only required course to obtain your high-risk work licence.
+For dogging (defined as using slinging techniques) this is the only required course to obtain your licence to perform high-risk work.

 The course is delivered face to face in a workshop over 7 days.
 The assessment will cover both theoretical knowledge and a practical demonstration.
 Successful participants will receive: